 stimulates blood circulation and drains away accumulated toxins, which

-- Increased blood flow to the brain resulting in more focused thought, greater concentration and better memory.
+- Increases blood flow to the brain resulting in more focused thought, greater concentration and better memory.

 - Can give your hair a healthy lustrous shine and improve skin condition.